wrrnlim/TabViewer/README.md

 song-name-A-cs.pdf
 ```

-where A is the key that the song is in, and cs is cs or ls, for chord sheet and lead sheet respectively.
+where `A` is the key that the song is in, and `cs` is `cs` or `ls` for chord sheet and lead sheet respectively.
 Place all your song sheets into a folder, then open the folder in TabViewer.
 If you have a song in multiple keys and correctly followed the naming convention, you can change the key using the dropdown menus.

 ## Credits